 We all want to live luxurious lavish lifestyles while we travel.
 I am all for that!
 However, if you are planning a long trip like I have, mixing up accommodations is key.
 Staying at a hotel for a few nights then switching to a hostel or capsule hotel is my biggest suggestion for saving money.
 Nice capsules and hostels range from $24- $50 a night on average, of course weekends are more expensive.
 The nice thing about hostels are that they are usually in the best area of town!
 So you can explore the city starting in the best location.
 It’s also a great way to meet other travelers while on the road.
 Lastly, hostels often have kitchens where you can cook your own food.

 Speaking of which, buying fresh fruit and vegetables at the local market will not only help save money but also make you feel so much better.
 It is easy to grab an apple and yogurt for breakfast that costs roughly $1.50 than buy a full meal for $12.
 In the end it does add up!

 Learn The Local Metro

-The last tip I have is learn the local metro system.
+The last tip I have is to learn the local metro system.
 If you have google maps, it’s pretty simple and straight forward.
-They even tell you what direction to go in and sometimes even the cost of the trip.
+They even tell you what direction to go in for the trains and sometimes even the cost of the trip.
 Paying $2 per ride is significantly cheaper than spending $15-20 on cabs.

 That’s everything I do to save while traveling!
 If you have any other tips you want to share to other travelers, please leave them in the comments below!